Architect of systems that compound.

-Platform engineer by trade, quant by inclination.
-I build systems that reduce friction and compound over time—ideally while I'm asleep.
+Platform engineer by trade, shadow quant by inclination.
+I build systems that reduce friction and compound over time, ideally while I'm asleep.

 This blog tracks the work in progress.
 What shipped, what broke, what I'd do differently.
 No polish, just iterations.
-Version 6 of this collaboration is the one that might actually stick.
+The stack is on version 7.
+I am still, regrettably, squishy meatware.

 The goal isn't productivity for its own sake.
 It's The Compound: financial and geographic freedom by 2030, built on infrastructure that runs itself.